McAllister-NOAA/REVAMP/README.md

 * `OUTDIR/ASV2Taxonomy/taxonomy2PercentAbundance_humanReadable.txt` - Relative abundance (%) for each unique taxonomic string by sample.
 In this file, numbers are rounded to two decimal places and any value less than 0.01% rounded is marked with a "D" to indicate detection.
 * `OUTDIR/ASV2Taxonomy/taxonomy2PercentAbundance_humanReadable_NoRounding.txt` - Same as the file above, but values are not rounded (and there are no "D" designations)
 * `OUTDIR/ASV2Taxonomy/outname_singleBlastHits_with_MULTItaxid.txt` - File showing the ASVs where at least one of the best blast hit sequences is marked as belonging to two or more taxonomic IDs in NCBI.
 REVAMP will consider the last common ancestor of such a hit if it is the only available (marked as "TRUE" in the "USED" column).
 However, if other single taxID hits are available, REVAMP with use those assignments instead (marked as "FALSE" in the "USED" column).
 * `OUTDIR/ASV2Taxonomy/OUTDIR_heatmap_multiASV.txt` - Shows a heatmap of read counts for taxonomic assignments with more than one ASV.
-This kind of result could show where multi-ASVs with the same taxonomy might be the result of erroneous sequence/chimeric error (i.e. one ASV with lots of reads with a few others with the same taxonomy but very few sporadic read hits) as well as which multi-ASVs might represent different ecotypes of the same taxa (i.e. multiple ASVs with believable read distrubution among samples).
+This kind of result could show where multi-ASVs with the same taxonomy might be the result of erroneous sequence/chimeric error (i.e. one ASV with lots of reads with a few others with the same taxonomy but very few sporadic read hits) as well as which multi-ASVs might represent different ecotypes of the same taxa (i.e. multiple ASVs with believable read distribution among samples).
 * `OUTDIR/ASV2Taxonomy/OUTDIR_unknown_asvids.txt` - File can help to track the reasons for "Unknown" assignments

 #### REVAMP `processed_tables` Folder